osman-software-engineer/osman-software-engineer/README.md

 - 👀 I’m interested in Computer Science and Information Technology.
 - 🌱 I’m currently learning Java Full Stack Development.
 - 💞️ I’m looking to collaborate on learning and teaching Java Full Stack Development.
-- 📫 My Hobbies are Playing Tennis, Cooking Hyderabadi Dum Biryani.
+- 📫 My Hobbies are teaching Software Engineering(Osman Academy), Playing Tennis, Cooking Hyderabadi Dum Biryani.

 <!---
 Osman-SoftwareEngineer/Osman-SoftwareEngineer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.